In my last blog, ‘Are you your own worst enemy?’, I stated that fear was the third reason for you being your own worst enemy.

-I have been driving for a little over 23 years and in my 23 years of driving, I have not and would not attempt to drive on the motorway, once it started to get dark, however, I’m quite happy to manoeuvre around it in the daylight hours.
-So for years, 23 to be precise, I held onto the belief that I could not drive on the motorway at night.
-My reason for telling myself this tale was that my eyesight wasn’t good enough.
-You see, I wear glasses!
+Ive been a qualified driver for a little over 23 years and in all this time, I could not and would not attempt to drive on the motorway once it started to get dark, however, I’ve always been quite happy to tackle its difficulties and dangers in the daylight.
+So for years – 23 to be precise – I held onto the belief (my ‘story’) that I could not drive on the motorway at night.
+My reason for telling myself this tale was that my eyesight wasn’t good enough because I wear glasses!

-It amazing how fear becomes less and less important when it stands between you and something you really want, and I really wanted to attend the training which was being held in another city 125 miles away from my home, and as far as I was concerned, nothing was stopping me from going, except the thought that I would have to drive back when it was getting dark around 5.30pm.
+It’s amazing how fear becomes less and less important when it stands between you and something you really want –, and I really wanted to attend some training which was being held in a city 125 miles away from my home.
+As far as I was concerned, nothing was stopping me from going – except the thought that I would have to drive back just as it was getting dark, at around 5.30pm.

-When I started contemplating attending the training, I realised that I had lost out on a number of other training dates because of my fear of driving on the motorway when it got dark.
-I wanted to attend this training so much, I decided that nothing was going to limit me not even the thought of driving back on the motorway when it was dark without my partner in the passenger seat (until dusk, anyway!).
-So off I went to the training, I drove there and back, not once but twice – Saturday and Sunday without a mishap, except that it was dark and rained all the way home on the Saturday.
+When I started contemplating attending the training, I realised I had lost out on a number of other training dates because of my fear of driving on the motorway at night.
+I wanted to attend this training so much, I decided that nothing was going to stop me from going this time – not even the thought of driving back on the motorway when it was dark without my partner in the passenger seat (until dusk, anyway!).
+So off I went!
+I drove there and back, thinking about the reality of the enlightening training rather than the darkness lit up by my headlights.

-Imagine a fear that has held me back most of my driving years, gone in a weekend!
+Imagine a fear that had held me back most of my driving years, gone in a weekend!
 The REALITY of a night time motorway trip drove away the fear caused by a story I’d made up – FOREVER!

-Fear is connected to limiting beliefs and these are connected to our inner state of mind.
-Has fear been holding you back, unnecessarily?
+Fear is connected to limiting beliefs, and these in turn are connected to our inner state of mind.
+Has fear been holding YOU back unnecessarily?

-If so use the following questions to help do a little self analysis:
+If so, use the following questions to help you do a little self-analysis:

-- What are you thinking and believing about yourself or circumstances that is holding you in fear?
+- What are you thinking and believing about yourself that is holding you in fear?
 Can you see the REALITY when you do this?

 - What are you visualising about your situation that is keeping you in fear?

 - What have you been doing to confront or get past your fears?
 If nothing, what WILL you do?

-My realisation was that I had been telling myself a story for years that was not factual and citing my eyesight as the reason or excuse for not doing it.
-I visualised having accidents, which only held me in more fear and I did nothing to approach or move through the fear as I was able to avoid it all together because I could get my partner to do the driving.
+- I visualised having accidents on a dark motorway, which only created greater fear .
+I did nothing to approach or move through my fear because I was able to avoid it all together – I could get my partner to do the driving.
 Transferring responsibility to him perpetuated my fear and kept me afraid.

 Can you now see how FEAR really does mean: